What is listeriosis?

 A note from Cleveland Clinic

 Listeriosis is a relatively rare bacterial infection.
-It may have serious effects on pregnant people, unborn babies, newborn babies, people 65 or older and people who have weakened immune symptoms.
+It may have serious effects on pregnant people, fetuses, newborn babies, people 65 or older and people who have weakened immune symptoms.
 You’ll likely feel better after a few days without treatment if you have a healthy immune system.
 Talk to your healthcare provider right away if you notice any symptoms of listeriosis.
 Because listeriosis has an incubation period that may last up to a few months, it’s also a good idea to talk to your healthcare provider if you’ve consumed any recalled foods or drinks.

 To help prevent a listeriosis infection, wash your hands, cook meats to a safe temperature and clean fruits and vegetables.